tchipwanya/PeopleNearbyMe-Chat/README.md

 PeopleNearby.me
 ===============

-An geo-social app for conversing with people nearby you.
+A geo-social app for conversing with people nearby you.
 --------------------------------------------------------

 # To run locally: